qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 action buttons, and a scrollable content area.
 In the constructor of the class we set the title of the page to “Twitter Client”.

-To show the “Input” page, we have to create an instance of the class and to call the ``show`` method of the page instance.
+To show the “Input” page, we have to create an instance of the class and a page manager.
+The manager does the layouting and displays our page on screen.
+Additionally the manager gives us the possibility to use our application in a mobile or tablet device context.
+For our example, we just want to work in a mobile device context.
+That is why, we construct the manager with ``false``.

+After creation of manager, we have to add the “Input” page into the manager.
+Then we call ``show`` method of “Input” page, to display this page on start.

 Open the “source/class/mobiletweets/Application.js” class file.
 You will find a comment in the ``main`` method "*Below is your actual application code…*" with example code below.
 As we don’t need this example code, we can safely replace it with the following lines of code:
 ::

+    var manager = new qx.ui.mobile.page.Manager(false);

     var inputPage = new mobiletweets.page.Input();
+    manager.addDetail([inputPage]);

     inputPage.show();

 As we have changed the dependencies of our application, recreate the